tobiasmuehl/curlMaster/README.md

 ## Cache Purging:

-Although the cache is being purged automatically, you may want to purge the cache yourself (e.g. as crontab job).
+Although the cache is being purged automatically on each request (GET, POST, HEAD), an alternative is to purge the cache yourself, e.g. as crontab job using the available method `PurgeCache()`.

 ```php
 use peterkahl\curlMaster\curlMaster;